 There’s a simple test that can help you know if this is occurring in your life.
 Question: Do you believe that all you are is a person?
 If so, the false self (which is merely a collection of habitual thoughts and beliefs) has misdirected you with conceptual sleight of hand and convinced you that it is your sole identity.
 It’s not.
 As for the body, it’s a representational form within consciousness, whose apparent credibility is supported by sensations.
 The real “You” is removed from the polar swings that occur within the false self.
 It has no fear of death whatsoever because It knows that it is Life, Itself; therefore, beyond time, space, and all objects that apparently come and go.

 We needn’t let the egoic self, which is rendered by the finite mind, rob us of our birthright of a joyful life.
 Our Real McCoy is Awareness, aka Consciousness.
-For some persons, it may feel more appropriate to refer to It by a reverent name such as God.
-Please realize, however, that the name can never be It.
+For some persons, it may feel more appropriate to refer to It by a reverent term such as God.
+Please realize, however, that the term can never be It.
 In daily life, all of us informally refer to it as “I.” To know our Real McCoy is to live an abundant life–to live from the still point of our Being.
-A little investigation (called self-inquiry) will help us discern the difference between the little “me” and true Self.
-The Real McCoy, is eternal, immortal, and irriducible.
+Investigation into our essential nature (called self-inquiry) will help us discern the difference between the little “me” and true Self.
+The Real McCoy is immortal and irreducible.
 It is prior to the mind.
 Anything less is a poor imitation.

 Dare to dream (and care for one another).

 With deep love,

 Copyright © – 2021 – R. Arthur Russell

 P.S.
 Please share this article if you enjoyed it.
 If you’d like to view my latest book (This Taste of Flesh and Bones–released September 8, 2020), press here.
 May it help you in your spiritual journey. 🙏🙏